wataugasudo/USACOPracticeSolutions/README.md

 `#Solves [http://usaco.org/index.php?page=viewproblem2&cpid=567]`

 ### Please don't modify others' files without their permission.
-### Report any formatting errors, suggestions, or inappropriate use as an issue
+### Report any formatting errors, suggestions, or inappropriate use as an issue.